gardner/vibe-athon/docs/ship/index.md

 ---
 title: Ship Overview
-description: Validate your single-file build, upload it, and walk into demos knowing the rubric cold.
+description: Validate your static build, upload it, and walk into demos knowing the rubric cold.
 outline: deep
 ---